sudara/melatonin_blur/README.md

 <img src="https://github.com/sudara/melatonin_blur/assets/472/d660ef4c-8807-4c4d-b9eb-cfb5a28655bd" width="750" />

 Note: I haven't been including JUCE's DropShadow class.
-That's in part because it's not compatible with design programs like Figma or standards like CSS, but also because it performs 20-30x worse than Stack Blur and up to 500x worse than Melatonin Blur, so the scale in `µs` has to logarithmic:
+That's in part because it's not compatible with design programs like Figma or standards like CSS.
+But it also performs 20-30x worse than Stack Blur and up to 500x worse than Melatonin Blur.
+To show this, the scale in `µs` has to logarithmic:

 <img src="https://github.com/sudara/melatonin_blur/assets/472/aaa3a979-e75d-40a1-8bfa-beefe8a87d53" width="550" />

 ### Single Channel Blurs (Uncached Shadows)

 My #2 performance goal was for single channel blurs underlying shadows themselves to take `µs`, not `ms`.
-So you can also think of these as the timings for the *first* time the shadow is built.
-Optimizing these larger image sizes ensures that drop shadows won't be a cause for dropped frames on their first render, and can even be animated.
+You can also think of these as the timings for the *first* time a shadow is built with a blur.
+Optimizing these larger image sizes ensures that drop shadows won't be a cause for dropped frames on their first render (and can even be animated).

 Stack Blur (and in particular the Gin implementation) is already *very* optimized, especially for smaller dimensions.
 It's hard to beat the raw blur performance on smaller images like a 32x32px (although caching the blur is still very much worth it).
 However, as image dimensions scale, Stack Blur gets into the `ms`, even on single channels.